AhmedElabd96/systemjs/docs/api.md

 window.b = 'b';
 ```

-`System.import('./global.js')` would usually `{ default: 'b' }`.
+`PentaSystem.import('./global.js')` would usually `{ default: 'b' }`.

-Setting `System.firstGlobalProp = true` would ensure the above returns `{ default: 'a' }`.
+Setting `PentaSystem.firstGlobalProp = true` would ensure the above returns `{ default: 'a' }`.

 > Note: This will likely be the default in the next major release.

 ### Registry API (system.js only)

 > Note: The registry API is **not recommended** for standard module loading workflows.
 It is designed more for tooling built around SystemJS such as hot-reloading workflows.
-If you find yourself wanting to define a module, rather try to restructure your module architecture around standard module import loading principles and import maps (and the same goes for named System.register).
+If you find yourself wanting to define a module, rather try to restructure your module architecture around standard module import loading principles and import maps (and the same goes for named PentaSystem.register).

-#### System.delete(id) -> Boolean
+#### PentaSystem.delete(id) -> Boolean
 Type: `Function`

 Deletes a module from the registry by ID.